irresponsible/bricks.ex/README.md

 - Tls connector and socket (pending tidy of old code)
 - Any sort of connection pooling client

+Strange bugs:
+- Tests fail when I uncap the size of Gen.header_map.
+It's like they're not receiving all the data before the socket is closed, odd.

 Annoyances:

 - gen_tcp sockets start active for tcp and passive for unix.
   No, I haven't filed an erlang bug about it because I was too pissed off with jira to finish the process.
   Workaround: Use Sockets.actify, Sockets.passify to set it explicitly the way you want it.
+- Going passive necessitates clearing the mailbox of existing messages

 ## Usage